beginning of content

 People who misuse anabolic steroids for performance or weight loss purposes may also cause accidental nerve damage while injecting their muscles.

-Using anabolic steroids can lead to addiction, because people rely on the drugs for confidence and self-esteem.
+Using anabolic steroids can lead to addiction, because of relying on the drug effects for confidence and self-esteem.

-It is only legal to use anabolic steroids in Australia if they have been prescribed by a doctor for a medical purpose.
-It is against the law to keep, make, use, sell or give away or inject someone else with anabolic steroids.
+It's only legal to take anabolic steroids in Australia if they have been prescribed by a doctor for a medical purpose.
+It is against the law to keep, make, use, sell or give away, or inject someone else with anabolic steroids.

 The penalties for supplying anabolic steroids vary in each state and territory.
-In some states, they are classified in the same drug category as heroin or ice (crystal meth), and suppliers or people caught possessing anabolic steroids can be arrested, fined and/or imprisoned.
+In some states, they are classified in the same drug category as heroin or ice (crystal meth).
+If you are found to be supplying or possessing anabolic steroids you can be arrested, fined or imprisoned.

 Anabolic steroids are banned in competitive sport.
 Using them can result in fines, suspensions or permanent bans.

-If you choose to use anabolic steroids for non-medical purposes, here are some tips that can help reduce the risk of side effects:
+If you choose to use anabolic steroids for non-medical purposes, here are some tips that can help reduce your chance of harm:

 Resources and support